taha7ussein007/MachineLearning_Practices/README.md

 # Machine Learning Algorithms Basic Information
-This information from general sources mainly i'm studying from Udemy - Machine Learning from A to Z
+This information from general sources mainly i'm studying from Udemy - Machine Learning from A to Z i'm trying to collect special notes and explaintions in case the articles were lost or removed

 ## Regression
 ### Simple Linear Regression & Multiple Linear Regression